This Girl Scout's Lizzo Remix Will Have You Buying All Her Cookies

 For instance, instead of singing, "You coulda had a bad bitch, non-committal/Help you with your career, just a little," the 9-year-old troop member croons, "You got a Thin Mint, minty middle/Help a community, just a little."

-She also sings "Fresh lemons with the bomb icing/Lemon-Ups are new and exciting" instead of the real lyrics, "Fresh photos with the bomb lighting/New man on the Minnesota Vikings."
+She also sings, "Fresh lemons with the bomb icing/Lemon-Ups are new and exciting," instead of the real lyrics, "Fresh photos with the bomb lighting/New man on the Minnesota Vikings."

 According to her cookie sales page, Vargo's goal is to sell 2020 boxes and earn a free week at camp.
 She's almost halfway there, too.
 At the time of this writing, the Ohio native had already sold 939 packages.